Untitled-Story/pixi-live2d-display-advanced/README.md

 ![Cubism version](https://img.shields.io/badge/Cubism-2/3/4-ff69b4?style=flat-square)

 > [!IMPORTANT]
-> The document will be rewritten, yhe special methods of this project can be referred to
+> The document will be rewritten, the special methods of this project can be referred to
 > [there](#how-to-play-the-last-frame).
 For other methods, please see
 > https://github.com/K-bai/pixi-live2d-display